Distributed Distance Sensitivity Oracles: All Pairs Second Simple Shortest Paths (2-APSiSP)

 \subsection{2-APSiSP Lower Bound}

-We prove a lower bound of $\tilde{\Omega}(n)$ for 2-APSiSP, proving Theorem~\ref{thm:apsisplb}.
-A lower bound of $\tilde{\Omega}(n)$ rounds for computing directed weighted 2-SiSP for a single pair of vertices (which trivially applies to 2-APSiSP) was proven in~\cite{ManoharanR24rp}.
-The result in Lemma~\ref{thm:kdsolb} of Section~\ref{sec:dsolb} with $k=\Theta(n)$ can also be modified to give a $\tilde{\Omega}(n)$ lower bound for 2-APSiSP.
-But these results only apply to directed graphs with diameter $\Omega(\log n)$.
-Our lower bound holds for undirected unweighted graphs with diameter as low as $\Theta(1)$ even when APSP distances in the input graph are known, i.e., vertex $y \in V$ knows distances $d(x,y)$ for all $x \in V$.
+We prove a lower bound of $\tilde{\Omega}(n)$ for 2-APSiSP, proving Theorem~\ref{thm:apsisp:lb}.
+The $k$-SSP lower bound result in Theorem~\ref{thm:kssp:lb}, with $k=\Theta(n)$, can be modified to give a $\tilde{\Omega}(n)$ lower bound for 2-APSiSP.
+However, this result would only apply to directed graphs with diameter $\Omega(\log n)$.
+The lower bound presented below holds for undirected unweighted graphs with diameter as low as $\Theta(1)$.
+In fact, it holds even when APSP distances in the input graph are known, i.e., vertex $y \in V$ knows distances $d(x,y)$ for all $x \in V$.

-\begin{namedthm}[Theorem~\ref{thm:apsisplb}]{(stated in Section~\ref{sec:results})} Given an undirected unweighted graph $G=(V,E)$, computing 2-APSiSP requires $\tilde{\Omega}(n)$ rounds, even if APSP distances are known (i.e. vertex $t$ knows distances $d(s,t)\; \forall s \in V$).
-This lower bound applies even for graphs with constant diameter, and against $(3-\epsilon)$-approximation algorithms (for any constant $\epsilon>0$).
-In directed graphs, it holds against any approximation ratio. \end{namedthm} \begin{proof}